-Operational Scenarios:
+Operational risk:

 - 1. Third-party Cloud storage provider is hit by a material cyber attack which leads to the loss of sensitive data pertaining to Convex staff and employees. - 2.
-Convex is held ransom by hackers after a material cyber attack, in which the hackers access systems, networks and sensitive data.
+Convex is held ransom by hackers after a material cyber attack, in which the hackers access systems, networks and sensitive data. - 3.
+Various scenario testing the operational resilience of the Company.